msrocka/geotiffext/README.md

 for the respective regions.

 Each GeoJSON file is handled as a single region.
-The feature layer of this region is then mapped to a raster (producing a GeoTIFF file next to the GeoJSON file; using the [GDAL API](https://gdal.org/python/)) and the intersecting data are averaged.
+The feature layer of this region is mapped to a raster (producing a GeoTIFF file next to the GeoJSON file (using the [GDAL API](https://gdal.org/python/))) and the intersecting data are averaged.
 The file name (without the `*.geo.json` extension) is used as location name in the resulting CSV file.